gautham20/pytorch-ts/README.md

 # pytorch-ts
-Tutorials on using encoder decoder architecture for time series forecasting
+Framework for using seq2seq Encoder-decoder architecture for time series forecasting